Showing posts with label grade 2. Show all posts

 Step 3

 Put some black tempera paint on a saucer.
-Dip a customer card in the paint.
+Dip a customer card in it.
 Pull this in several places from left to right (or right to left!) to halfway up the trunk to make the black streaks.

 Step 4

 Spray some warm colors tempera + green on a saucer.
-Stipple leaves at the top of the trees using the stipple brush.
-Do not mix the colors, but use several colors at the brush at the same time.
+Stamp leaves at the top of the trees using the stencil brush.
+Do not mix colors, but use several colors at the brush at the same time.

 Step 5